fiedler-mack/CorpusAnalyser/README.md

-9. Lemma Tags results from db:
+10. Lemma Tags results from db:
 ==============================

 	This step depends on step 5.
+	This is a substep of db_query_all.sh (step 6).

 	    $ cd project
 	    $ cd CorpusAnalyser/04_query_db/04_lemma_tag